 The amount of work accomplished by a student is expressed in credit hours.
 In general, one credit hour represents one hour of class or two to four hours of laboratory work a week for a semester.
 Variations from this general plan of equivalence are typical in such instructional modes as seminars, independent study and credit-by-examination.
-The quality of work is indicated by grade points:
+The quality of work is indicated by grade points earned per credit hour: